Picnic (1955 film)

-Picnic is a 1955 American Technicolor romantic comedy-drama film filmed in Cinemascope.
+Picnic is a 1955 American Technicolor romantic comedy-drama film filmed in CinemaScope.
 It was adapted for the screen by Daniel Taradash from William Inge's 1953 Pulitzer Prize-winning play of the same name.
 Joshua Logan, director of the original Broadway stage production, directed the film version, which stars William Holden, Kim Novak, and Rosalind Russell, with Susan Strasberg and Cliff Robertson in supporting roles.
 Picnic was nominated for six Academy Awards, including Best Picture, and won two.

 The film dramatizes 24 hours in the life of a small Kansas town in the mid-20th century during the Labor Day holiday.
-It is the story of an outsider whose appearance disrupts and rearranges the lives of those with whom he comes into contact.
+It is the story of an outsider whose appearance disrupts and rearranges the lives of those whom he encounters.